|About Symptoms Diagnosis Treatment|

 - Bacterial culture of the urine to determine the type of bacteria.
-E-Coli is the most common bacteria to infect the cat's bladder, other bacteria include proteus, staph, and strep.
-Urine needs to be obtained by means of cystocentesis to ensure there has been no contamination of the sample during normal voiding.
+E-Coli is the most common bacteria to infect the cat’s bladder, other bacteria include Proteus, staph, and strep.
+Urine is obtained by cystocentesis to ensure there has been no contamination of the sample during normal voiding.
 This involves the insertion of a fine needle through the abdomen and directly into the bladder to obtain a sample of the urine.

 - Persistent or recurrent bladder infections may warrant an abdominal x-ray or ultrasound to look for the presence of calculi in the bladder.

 Home care is important.
-Try to encourage your cat to drink water and/or switch him to a wet diet to increase the intake of water.
+Try to encourage your cat to drink water and/or switch him to a wet diet to increase water intake.